Tom Rogers (rugby union): Wales

 Rogers was called into the Wales squad for the 2021 Summer Tests against Canada and Argentina.
 He made his debut against Canada on 3 July 2021, and played in the second test against Argentina.
 On debut, Rogers became the first Cefneithin RFC player to represent Wales since Barry John.

 On 1 May 2023, Rogers was called up to the Wales 54-man training squad ahead of the 2023 Rugby World Cup.
 Rogers started against England on 12 August 2023.
 Rogers was not selected in the final squad, but was selected for the uncapped friendly against Barbarian F.C. and scored a try in the match.
 While named in the squad for the 2024 Six Nations Championship, Rogers was released during the tournament due to injury.

 Rogers was recalled to start against Australia for the second fixture of the 2024 end-of-year rugby union internationals, and named to start in the final match against South Africa but withdrew due to injury.

 Retained in the squad for the 2025 Six Nations Championship, Rogers started on the wing against France and Italy, and scored his first international try in the third round fixture against Ireland.
+During the 2025 Autumn Nations Series, Rogers became the first player from the northern hemisphere and only the fourth player in international history to score a hat-trick against New Zealand.

+Rogers was named in the squad for the 2026 Six Nations by Steve Tandy.